+As members of the University of Toronto community, students assume certain responsibilities and are guaranteed certain rights and freedoms.
 The University has several policies that are approved by the Governing Council and which apply to all students.
 Each student must become familiar with the policies.
 The University will assume that he or she has done so.
-The rules and regulations of the Faculty are displayed here.
-Applicable University policies are either fully displayed here or listed here.
-In applying to the Faculty, the student assumes certain responsibilities to the University and the Faculty and, if admitted and registered, shall be subject to the rules, regulations, and policies, cited in the Calendar, as amended from time to time.
-Calendars describing programs in other divisions of this University and in other Ontario universities are available for study in the Robarts Library and the Koffler Student Services Centre, University of Toronto, 214 College Street, Toronto, Ontario, M5S 2Z9
+The rules and regulations of the Faculty are listed in this calendar.
+In applying to the Faculty, the student assumes certain responsibilities to the University and the Faculty and, if admitted and registered, shall be subject to all rules, regulations and policies cited in the calendar, as amended from time to time.
+All University policies can be found at: www.governingcouncil.utoronto.ca/policies.htm